hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ## Introduction to the JCache API

-This section explains the JCache API by providing small examples and use cases.
-While walking through the examples we will have a look at a couple of the standard API classes and see how those will be used.
+This section explains the JCache API by providing simple examples and use cases.
+While walking through the examples, we will have a look at a couple of the standard API classes and see how those are used.

 ### JCache API Walk-through

-This subsection will create a small account application with providing a caching layer over thought database abstraction.
+This subsection creates a small account application with providing a caching layer over ??? thought ??? database abstraction.
 The database layer will be simulated using single demo data in a simple DAO layer.
-To show the difference between the "database" access and retrieving values from the cache a small waiting time is used in the DAO layer to simulate network and database latency.
+To show the difference between the "database" access and retrieving values from the cache, a small waiting time is used in the DAO layer to simulate network and database latency.

-Before we move into the interesting part and start implementing the JCache caching layer we first have a quick look at some basic classes we need for this example.
+Before we move into the interesting part and start implementing the JCache caching layer, we first have a quick look at some basic classes we need for this example.

-The User class is the representation of a user table in the database, to keep it simple it has just has two properties with userId and username.
+The `User` class is the representation of a user table in the database.
+To keep it simple, it has just has two properties:
+`userId` and `username`.

 ```java
 public class User {